This article is about a SPAN element that destroyed my layout,

 !

-The Child 2 SPAN
+The Child 2 SPAN obviously protrudes from its

-Parent DIV
+Parent DIV.

-And it also covers parts of its adjacent Child 1 DIV
+And it also covers parts of its adjacent Child 1 DIV.

 !